Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/New-AzWvdApplicationGroup.md

 eastus     ApplicationGroupName Microsoft.DesktopVirtualization/applicationgroups
 ```

-This command creates a Windows Virtual Desktop ApplicationGroup in a Resource Group.
+This command creates a Azure Virtual Desktop ApplicationGroup in a Resource Group.

 ## PARAMETERS